Musings of a Sommelier: Is There Any Shame in Mixing Wine and Water?

-During my high school and college years it would have been unthinkable to water down wine or any other alcohol for that matter, not to mention a waste of money in the face of the risks we took to procure it.
+During my younger years it would have been unthinkable to water down wine or any other alcohol for that matter.
+Not to mention it was a waste of money in the face of the risks we took to procure it.
 This usually meant stealing from our homes or using a fake ID.

 “Three bowls do I mix for temperate: one to health which they empty first,